 My first attempt at menudo!

 The first time I had to prepare menudo on my own was not the best experience, to say the least.
 I was inexperienced with beef tripe , I had no idea.
-I managed to get through the whole experience, but in the end had to throw out the whole pot because it was bad!
-I have learned so much since then.
+Survived the whole experience, but in the end had to throw out the whole pot because it was bad!
+Things have changed a lot since then.

 Why is passing down your Hispanic heritage through food important to you?